Vickers Wellington: Total built

-A total number of 11,461 aircraft is most often quoted There is some question over several individual aircraft, so the actual total may be a few either side of this figure.
-In combination, the Wellingtons and 846 Warwicks represent over 75% of the total number of aircraft built by the Vickers-Armstrong company.
+A total number of 11,461 aircraft is most often quoted.
+There is some question over several aircraft and the total may be a few either side of this figure.
+In combination, the Wellingtons and 846 Warwicks represent more than 75 per cent of the total number of aircraft built by the Vickers-Armstrongs company.

 Operators

 Aircraft on display

 There are two complete surviving Vickers Wellingtons preserved in the United Kingdom.
 Some other substantial parts also survive.